-Since then, the ferry service has been without interval, served by 3 generations of vessels, and carrying millions of travellers.
+Since then, the ferry service has been without interval, served by 3 generations of vessels, and carrying millions of travelers.
 The last generation of ships was operated by P&O Ferries UK with two vessels - Pride of Bruges and Pride of York - alternating each night on the North Sea route.

 Today, 19 years later, the age of the two liners started to tell.
 Passenger numbers dropped while freight turned more towards the Channel Tunnel.
-More recently, the UK's Brexit and the Coronavirus/COVID crisis added their effects.
+More recently, the UK's Brexit and the health crisis added their effects.